bayeshack2016/airjobs/README.md

 For each of the 954 jobs in the BLS database, we compute the the coordinates of the job in the 35-dimensional space of skills.
 These skills are designated by the BLS and include ones such as: *Reading Comprehension*, *Active Listening*, *Writing*, etc.

-For each pair of jobs in this skills vector space, we calculate the distance between them using the <a href="Kullback-Leibler Divergence">https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence</a> to give us a scalar.
+For each pair of jobs in this skills vector space, we calculate the distance between them using the [Kullback-Leibler Divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) to give us a scalar.
 The smaller the distance (*divergence*), the more similar two jobs are in terms of the skills required to be competent in the jobs.

 #### Output